Fernando1606/fernando1606.github.io/index.md

 Right now I am learning Python, Spring and C# as you can see on my [LinkedIn](https://www.linkedin.com/in/fernando-solance/) profile where I post every challenge that I accomplish.

-Right now, I am looking for my first IT job, to keep learning, get experience and be the best!
+At the moment, I am looking for my first IT job, to keep learning, get experience and be the best!